jeremytammik/tbc/a/1973_estorage_rm.md

 Jeremy

-Jeremy Tammik,  Developer Advocacy and Support, The Building Coder, Autodesk Developer Network, ADN Open Tags (0)
-Add tags
-Report
-MESSAGE 7 OF 28
 snajjar
- Contributor snajjar in reply to: jeremy.tammik ‎2021-11-18 10:03 PM

 Thank you for your reply @jeremy.tammik, I much appreciate all the help you provide.

+-->

-I read through the new blog post and the solution by @RPTHOMAS108, and I'm sorry to say that it does not address the issue I'm having.
+I read through all the blog posts and the solution by @RPTHOMAS108, and I'm sorry to say that it does not address the issue I'm having.

-The solution and guidelines are addressing DataStorag and Schema creation and retrieval, I don't have issues there, and I can say that we are following the proposed best practices mentioned in the blog post for the creation procedures:
+The solution and guidelines are addressing `DataStorage` and `Schema` creation and retrieval, I don't have issues there, and I can say that we are following the proposed best practices mentioned in the blog post for the creation procedures:

-Schemas are being created on-demand
+- Schemas are being created on-demand
-Using new Entity(Schema) instead of new Entity(GUID) Not passing entities ByRef
+- Using new Entity(Schema) instead of new Entity(GUID)
+- Not passing entities ByRef
-Utilizing ExtensibleStorageFilter and Schema.Lookup(SchemaGuid).
+- Utilizing ExtensibleStorageFilter and Schema.Lookup(SchemaGuid).

-My issue is with deleting the schema, which is working fine in 2019 but not in 2022.
+My issue is with <u>deleting</u> the schema, which is working fine in 2019 but not in 2022.

 I am testing this in freshly created Revit files which I have included in my previous response with embedded macro code.
 The same code is being used in both files, but the 2022 one is not working.